internetarchive/dweb-mirror/README-raspberrypi.md

 * Powered up
 * It prompted me for soem getting started things,
 * Accepted "Next to get started" though I suspect IIAB's comprehensive install gets some of them as well.
-* Selected Australia / Australian English (there was no choice of language :-( ) and US kbd
+* Selected your country, language, keyboard - it shouldnt matter which.
 * Changed password since RPis get hacked on default password
-* Connected to WiFi
+* Connected to WiFi (not neccessary if you have Ethernet connected)
 * It automatically Updated OS - this is big - take a break :-)
     * Note that this process failed for me with failures of size and sha, but a restart, after the prompts for password etc, got me to a partially completed download so didn't have to start from scratch